LED-2 Video Projector review

 The image is bright enough to use for presentations in a slightly darkened room so long as the projector is close to the screen, thus the image is kept relatively small and the picture being displayed is bright.
 For films you need a dark room.
 You can then use the projector further from the screen and the resulting image can be 2 m wide and still bright enough to watch.

 These projectors are sold under a number of different names, including "Favi Rio HD" and "Callium".
 It appears that the manufacturer is Hongtianpao, though this name doesn't appear anywhere on the projector or its packaging.
-They're sold at many different places, including Amazon.
-See the link to the left.
+They're sold at many different places.

 Prices for these projectors vary greatly.
 I paid around €120 to a seller on marktplaats, which I now realise was a good price.
 Generally speaking you can find them for less than $200.